Home / Use Cases / Situations / Privacy After Divorce

 Common questions about privacy after divorce

-Starting during the process is often better.
-Address changes and new records begin generating broker listings as soon as you move, not when the divorce is finalized.
-The earlier you begin removals, the less time your new address is publicly searchable.
+During the process is often better.
+New listings start the moment you move, not when papers are signed.
+The earlier you begin removals, the less time your new address is searchable.

-No. We only submit removal requests for your information.
-Your former spouse's listings are a separate matter and would require their own account and consent.
-However, removing your listings does break the "associated people" connection that some brokers maintain between your profiles.
+No — we only submit for your information.
+A former spouse's listings need their own account.
+But removing yours does break the "associated people" link some brokers keep between your profiles.

-A name change helps with casual searches, but data brokers track name changes explicitly.
-Most sites will create new listings under your maiden name while retaining old listings under your married name, and many cross-reference between them.
-You end up with more total listings, not fewer.
-We address listings under all name variations.
+A name change helps with casual searches, but brokers track name changes explicitly.
+Most sites add maiden-name listings while keeping the married-name ones, often cross-referenced.
+We cover all name variations.

 Family plans cover household members.
-Children typically appear on broker listings as "associated people" linked by address.
-Removing your listings breaks that connection.
-For older children with their own broker profiles, separate coverage under the family plan addresses their listings independently.
+Children appear on listings as "associated people" linked by address.
+Removing yours breaks that link; older children with their own listings get independent coverage.